Coryell (album)

-Coryell is an album by jazz guitarist Larry Coryell that was released in 1969 by Vanguard Records.
+Coryell is an album by jazz guitarist Larry Coryell, released in 1969 by Vanguard Records.
 The album was produced by Daniel Weiss and engineered by David Baker, Paul Berkowitz and Randy Rand.

 Reception

 Mark Allan of AllMusic calls the album a "strong outing" from "this sensational guitarist", singling out the track "The Jam with Albert".
 He says Coryell's "masterful playing is especially impressive compared to his ill-advised singing".